asvd/microlight/README.md

 microlight.js
 =============

-*Note: This is a fork, view the original at https://github.com/asvd/microlight*
+*Note: This is a fork to add css based selection, view the original at https://github.com/asvd/microlight*

 *microlight.js* is a micro-library (2.2k minified) which improves readability of code snippets by highlighting, for any programming